 Kirk Gardner Indoor Athletic Complex

-Our newly renovated Indoor Athletic Complex will vacate and fill in the current pool located in the Wayne State College Natatorium and begin the process of repurposing the facility with a multiuse, artificial turf surface, protective netting system, and additional office space to accommodate the growing student intramural athletic program and fulfill a need of indoor training space for our varsity sports programs.
+Our newly renovated Indoor Athletic Complex vacates and fills in the current pool located in the Wayne State College Natatorium and begins the process of repurposing the facility with a multiuse, artificial turf surface, protective netting system, and additional office space to accommodate the growing student intramural athletic program and fulfills a need of indoor training space for our varsity sports programs.

 Along with the increase in use of the facility by the general student population, there has been an increase in use by athletics, club sports, intramural, organizations and general student use.
 This has led to substantial increase in space and time needed in the Recreation Center and other venues (Rice Auditorium, Rice Auditorium stage, Natatorium balcony).
 Due to Title IX, additional Intercollegiate Athletic program(s) have been implemented at WSC.
 WSC is also exploring establishing additional formalized club sports as a means to serve students and sustain enrollment goals.
 These initiatives will require additional athletic and recreational space.
 With only one indoor multiuse facility available, it is imperative WSC is able to increase multi-use, indoor facility space in order to provide safe activity areas based on expected pattern of growth.
 WSC’s current indoor athletic and recreation spaces have become inadequate based on current use.

 Even when the pool was functioning properly the overall use by WSC (faculty, staff, students) and the Wayne community was fairly limited when compared to other indoor athletic/recreation space.
 With no definite solution available to fix the pool, WSC has determined to identify and commit resources to renovate the Natatorium to make its use more consistent and versatile.